NULIAE/nul_census_custom/README.md

 #### Submitted to Reviewed Complete

-when user with permission clicks button on census to "Mark Census as Review Complete" census and all tabs statuss are updated to reviewed complete
+when user with permission clicks button on census to "Mark Census as Review Complete" (which appears when all tabs are marked as reviewed and the user has the permission) census and all tabs statuses are updated to reviewed complete

-See google doc tables for more details: https://docs.google.com/spreadsheets/d/1yIXrF57oZwzyS-SwvjQZtqBBfj8VChroOL32euSY_xo/edit#gid=860260362